 - Schools are not required and must not ask current staff for their residency information.
 Doing so may be considered a discriminatory act

 - Your school may be asked by an EU, EEA EFTA or Swiss staff member to provide documentation to support them in their application for the EU Settlement Scheme (see below).
 You must help with this, as far as reasonably possible

 - If there are a lot of staff/pupils from the EU, consider having a named point of contact within your school who they can go to with any queries.
 This person should know where to go for answers and be able to signpost staff members and parents in need of advice (for example, to the Home Office department for visas and immigration, the DfE, unions such as ASCL and NEU, your local authority, or Citizens Advice)

 What's the situation for these employees?

 If they're planning to live in the UK after 31 December 2020, they need to apply under the EU Settlement Scheme.
-The EU Settlement Scheme will be fully open by 30 March 2019.
+The EU Settlement Scheme opened fully on 30 March 2019.
 The deadline to apply is the 31 December 2020 (in a no-deal scenario), and 30 June 2021 (if we leave with a deal).

 The following groups will still have to apply for the EU Settlement Scheme: